telerik/maui-docs/controls/listpicker/listpicker-looping.md

 # Looping

-ListPicker for .NET MAUI provides looping functionality which allows you to loop the list of items after reaching the last item.
+The ListPicker for .NET MAUI provides a looping functionality which allows you to loop the list of items after reaching the last item.

-You can achieve this by setting ListPicker `IsLooping`(*bool*) property to *true*.
+You can achieve this by setting the `IsLooping`(`bool`) property to `true`.

-### Example
+## Example

-The snippet below shows a simple RadListPicker definition:
+The snippet below shows a simple ListPicker definition:

 <snippet id='listpicker-features-looping' />
 ```XAML